darky/backbone.linear/README.md

 }
 ```

-Will save on server, internal array, with collision by key, will be included:
+Will save on server - internal array, with collision by key, will be included:

 ```json
 {